johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 Defining bundle repositories for `bundle` and `bundle-compose`
 --------------------------------------------------------------

-Each bundle is a singular and independen apt-repository with one suite named like the target-distribuion (e.g. `mybionic`).
+Each bundle is a singular and independent apt-repository with one suite named like the target-distribuion (e.g. `mybionic`).

-Even since these bundle are independent, they share some common properties and apt-repos allows us to define these common properties in one section inside an `.apt-repos/bundle.repos` file.
+Even though these bundles are independent, they share some common properties and apt-repos allows us to define these common properties in one section inside an `.apt-repos/bundle.repos` file.
 Again, the name doesn't matter but it is the recommended one for bundles.